stevob14/passivecash/index.md

 There are some exceptions.
 Municipal bonds are typically exempt from federal taxation regardless of income.
 Some examples include iShares National Muni Bond ETF(MUB), VanEck Vectors High-Yield Municipal Index ETF(HYD), and Vanguard Tax-Exempt Bond ETF(VTEB).

-Finally, if you're ready to earn dividends; Robinhood offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
-In addition, Robinhood also offers fractional shares(ability to purchase a share like Amazon for as low as $1), cash management(earn interest on your uninvested cash), DRIP(dividend reinvestment), and an IRA(retirement account with 1% match).
-Sign up at [Robinhood-Referral](https://join.robinhood.com/stephec1028) and get up to $200 in free stock.
+Finally, if you're ready to earn dividends; Webull offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
+In addition, Webull also offers fractional shares(ability to purchase a share like Amazon for as low as $1), cash management(earn interest on your uninvested cash), DRIP(dividend reinvestment), and an IRA.
+Sign up at [Webull-Referral](https://a.webull.com/iHwte0AKHLHI3C70Xf) and get 12 FREE stocks.

 ### High Yield Savings Accounts